-▲ Entanglement hazards
+Entanglement hazards

-- Keep away from rotating drive spindle and abrasive.
-Rotation may continue for several seconds after the throttle has been released.
-Do not lay the tool down until rotation has stopped. - Choking, scalping and / or lacerations can occur if loose clothing, gloves, jewellery, neck ware and hair are not kept away from tool and accessories
+- Keep away from moving sand pad.
+Note that the abrasive will continue to run after the start valve has closed; for dual action sanders, this can last several seconds. - Choking, scalping and / or lacerations can occur if loose clothing, gloves, jewellery, neck ware and hair are not kept away from tool and accessories.

-A Projectile hazards
+Projectile hazards

 - Failure of the accessory or abrasive, or of the workpiece, can generate high-velocity projectiles.
-Even small projectiles can injure eyes and cause blindness. - Always wear impact-resistant eye and face protection when involved with or near the operation, repair or maintenance of the tool or changing accessories on the tool. - Be sure all others in the area are wearing impact-resistant eye and face protection - Use barriers to protect others from wheel fragments and grinding sparks. - Daily measure the air tool speed with a tachometer to make sure that it is not greater than the RPM marked on the grinding accessory. - Ensure that the abrasive is securely clamped to the die grinder using the tools provided.
+Even small projectiles can injure eyes and cause blindness. - Always wear impact-resistant eye and face protection when involved with or near the operation, repair or maintenance of the tool or changing accessories on the tool. - Be sure all others in the area are wearing impact-resistant eye and face protection - Daily measure the speed of a rotary sander or polisher with a tachometer to make sure that it is not greater than the RPM marked on the backing pad, drum or abrasive. - Ensure that the backing pad / abrasive is securely clamped to the sander using the tools provided.